MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Evaluation

 {From the above analysis, we conclude that TNR and TPR are related to the number of training rounds, attack type, and the values of updates.
-Because BRIEF groups high similarity updates into one cluster and does not need to identify malicious/semi-honest clusters, the performance of the clustering may not be affected by the proportion of malicious clients.
-Similar results, like Table~\ref{tab:tptn}, may be captured even in the case when $\xi>$0.6.} Through Figure~\ref{fig:xi06}, Table~\ref{tab:tptn}, and the above discussion, we state that although TNR and TPR are affected to a certain extent by binary SS, {from the view of testing accuracy and ASR, BRIEF still performs well.
-The detailed convergence analysis of BRIEF is shown in Appendix~\ref{sec:convana}.}
+Because \texttt{MUDGUARD} groups high similarity updates into one cluster and does not need to identify malicious/semi-honest clusters, the performance of clustering is less affected by the proportion of malicious clients.
+Similar results, like Table~\ref{tab:tptn}, can be captured even in the case when $\xi>$0.6.} Through Figure~\ref{fig:xi06}, Table~\ref{tab:tptn}, and the above discussion, we state that although TNR and TPR are affected to a certain extent by binary SS, from the view of testing accuracy and ASR, \texttt{MUDGUARD} achieves higher TPR and TNR than \texttt{FLAME}.
+In terms of other analyses of hypeparameters (i.e., $\alpha$ and $\lambda$), please refer to Appendix~\ref{sec:otherexp}.
+Appendix~\ref{sec:convana} shows the detailed convergence analysis of \texttt{MUDGUARD}.

-\textbf{Robustness comparison with other methods.} We present a comparison among BRIEF and existing methods (including FLTrust, FLGUARD, Median, Krum, Trim-mean, and FedAvg w/o defense) in terms of robustness, as shown in Figure~\ref{fig:comp}, where MNIST is used. {To investigate the impact of the cryptographic tools on testing accuracy and ASR, we also compare BRIEF with weights-BRIEF.} {One may see that BRIEF, countering the case of malicious majority on client side, does outperform most existing approaches.}
+\textbf{Robustness comparison against other methods.} We present a comparison among \texttt{MUDGUARD} and SOTA methods (\texttt{FLTrust}, \texttt{FLAME}, \texttt{Zeno++}, and \texttt{EIFFeL}) in terms of robustness, as shown in Figure~\ref{fig:comp}, where MNIST is used.
+Several Byzantine-robust FL systems can easily and directly apply to \texttt{EIFFeL}.
+We select the two of them (please refer to~\cite{roy2022EIFFeL}) for comparison, namely FLTrust and Zeno++.
+For brevity, we refer to them as \texttt{EIFFeL-FLtrust} and \texttt{EIFFeL-Zeno++} hereafter.
+To demonstrate the advantages of \texttt{MUDGUARD} (based on SignSGD), we also compare its robustness with both SignSGD and \texttt{FedAvg} w/o defense. {To investigate the impact of the cryptographic tools on testing accuracy and ASR, we also compare \texttt{MUDGUARD} with \texttt{weights-MUDGUARD}.} {One may see that \texttt{MUDGUARD}, countering the case of the malicious majority on the client side, does outperform most existing approaches.}